livereload/LiveReload/README.md

-# livereload
+# LiveReload

-LiveReload 3 command-line tool / GUI backend
+This will be a LiveReload command-line tool by day, and a backend powering LiveReload 2 and LiveReload 3 GUI apps by night.

+Work in progress.
+Right now only `rpc server` and `rpc print-apis` commands work.

 ## License